Legally Reading Book Club

 Legally Reading: A Joint Book Discussion Group

-Tuesday June 14--Caste: The Origins of our Discontent--by Isabel Wilkerson: The Pulitzer Prize winning author of The Warmth of Other Suns examines the unspoken caste system that has shaped America and shows how our lives today are still defined by a hierarchy of human divisions.
+Tuesday June 14--Caste: The Origins of our Discontents--by Isabel Wilkerson: The Pulitzer Prize-winning author of The Warmth of Other Suns examines the unspoken caste system that has shaped America and shows how our lives today are still defined by a hierarchy of human divisions.

 The Legally Reading book club will meet virtually until further notice.
 Videoconference information will go out prior to each meeting to those who sign up.

 For more information, contact Library Director Gail Wechsler at 314-622-4470 or email@example.com.

 JUST ANNOUNCED!
 Books and dates for the 2022-23 year.
 Our first selection is:

 Tuesday August 9--Bad Blood: Secrets and Lies in a Silicon Valley Start Up--by John Carreyrou The full inside story of the breathtaking rise and shocking collapse of a multibillion-dollar startup (Theranos), by the prize-winning journalist who first broke the story and pursued it to the end in the face of pressure and threats from the CEO and her lawyers.